 January, September, April

-Students can choose one or more in combination of the three-month modules on offer annually, which are listed below.
-Those who successfully complete a single module will be awarded a certificate.
-Students successfully completing any three of the modules below will be awarded a SOAS (University of London) accredited Postgraduate Diploma in Asian Art.
+Students can choose any number or combination of the six modules on offer.
+Each module is 12 weeks in length.
+Students who successfully pass a single module will be awarded a certificate.
+Those who complete three modules over a four year period will be awarded a SOAS (University of London) accredited Postgraduate Diploma in Asian Art.

 The modules offered are:

-- Southeast Asian Art (April – July; alternate years)
+·Southeast Asian Art - April - July 2021 (runs alternate years)

 Information for international students